Vyhne

 Vyhne (Vihnye) is a village in the Žiar nad Hronom District, which is part of the Banská Bystrica Region in central Slovakia.

 Geography

 Vyhne is located in the Štiavnické vrchy mountains, near the historic town of Banská Štiavnica.
-A nature reserve called Kamenné more ("Rocky Sea") lies near the village It lies at an altitude of 350 metres and covers an area of 18.34 km².
+A nature reserve called Kamenné more ("Rocky Sea") lies near the village.

 History

 Vyhne was first mentioned in 1256.
 The oldest still working brewery in Slovakia was founded there by the Knights Templar in 1473.

 During WWII, several hundred of Jews worked in the Vyhne labor camp.